nu7hatch/desantapp/README.md

     $ foreman start

-If everything wen fine, you should go to `http://localhost:5000/` and see a demo landing page!
+If everything went fine, you should go to `http://localhost:5000/` and see a demo landing page!
 Use `http://localhost:5000/admin/` to access admin area.